-CAP-1002: We are currently conducting two clinical trials of our lead product candidate, CAP-1002: the Phase II portion of the Phase I/II ALLSTAR trial in patients who have had a myocardial infarction (MI, also known as a heart attack), and the Phase I/II HOPE-Duchenne trial in patients with Duchenne muscular dystrophy (DMD)-associated cardiomyopathy.
-We have recently completed the Phase I portion of the Phase I/II DYNAMIC trial in patients with advanced heart failure.
+We are currently conducting two clinical trials of our lead product candidate, CAP-1002: the randomized, double-blind, placebo-controlled Phase II portion of the Phase I/II ALLSTAR clinical trial in patients who have had a myocardial infarction, or MI, and the randomized Phase I/II HOPE-Duchenne clinical trial in patients with Duchenne muscular dystrophy-associated cardiomyopathy.
+We have completed the Phase I portion of the Phase I/II DYNAMIC trial in patients with advanced heart failure.